gnosischain/tokenbridge-contracts/USDSMigration.md

 1. `BridgeRouter.sol`: An entry point for token transferring, abstracting relayTokens() for Omnibridge and xDAI bridge.
 Upgradeable with `TransparentUpgradeableProxy`.
 2. `XDaiBridgePeripheral.sol`: Peripheral contract to convert between DAI and USDS after bridge migration.
+3. `USDSDepositContract.sol`: Deposit contract to notify the bridge where the intended recieved token is USDS on Ethereum.

 Transitional contracts during migration